containers/toolbox/README.md

 `com.github.debarshiray.toolbox="true"` labels.
 These labels are meant to be used by the maintainer of the image to indicate that they have read this document and tested that the image works with Toolbox.
-You can use the following snippet in a Dockerfile for this:
+You can use the following snippet in a Containerfile for this:
 ```Dockerfile
 LABEL com.github.containers.toolbox="true"
 ```